nathannlu/visualizer/README.md

 **For Stable Diffusion 2.1**

 Download the Stable Diffusion 2.1 model into the /models folder.
-You can download the model from Huggingface [here](https://huggingface.co/stabilityai/stable-diffusion-2-1-base/blob/main/v2-1_512-ema-pruned.safetensors).
+You can download the model from Hugging Face [here](https://huggingface.co/stabilityai/stable-diffusion-2-1-base/blob/main/v2-1_512-ema-pruned.safetensors).
 After you have downloaded the model, the path to the model should be /models/v2-1_512-ema-pruned.safetensors

 ### 1.2 Install Python server dependencies